Exceptions in Case of Emergency

 - Major collapse of any part of the home’s exterior or interior structure;

-- Major water penetration on the interior walls or ceiling;
+- Water penetration through the interior walls or ceiling;

-- A large pool of standing water inside the home; or
+- A pool of standing water inside the home;

-- Any situation where, in the opinion of Tarion, the home is uninhabitable for health or safety reasons.
+- Any situation where, in the opinion of Tarion, the home is not fit for occupancy due to health or safety reasons.

 * Emergency situations due to the failure of a municipality or utility to provide the service are not within the builder’s control.

 What to do in an Emergency Situation

 - Call the emergency contact telephone number provided by your builder.
 (Condominium owners should also contact the condominium corporation’s Board of Directors and/or the Condominium Manager).

 - If you are unable to reach your builder or if your builder does not correct the situation within 24 hours, contact Tarion for further assistance.

 - If damage to builder installed materials results, do not repair it.
 If you cannot reach Tarion or your builder, and have no other option but to have the work completed, you or a contractor should correct the emergency condition only and document the problem with pictures, both before and after if possible.

 - Submit an Emergency Form to Tarion as soon as possible after completing the repair with a copy to your builder.
 Forms are available by calling Tarion.
 Include all receipts/invoices for work and materials.

 If your builder is responsible for the emergency item, they will handle any resulting damage within 30 days of your notice to them and Tarion.
 If your builder fails to repair the resulting damage, Tarion will work with you directly to settle the matter.

 Seasonal Warranty Items